Windows icons locations. Where are the default icons stored?

 Change the icon of a shortcut

-If you are not satisfied with the options available in the standard Windows icon files, then you might want to look at other places to find icons: 7 sites where you can download free desktop icons for Windows.
+If you are not satisfied with the options available in the standard Windows icon files, then you might want to look at other places to find icons: 8 websites with free desktop icons for Windows.

 Some of our readers asked us where they can find the Windows logo icon - the one used by Windows 10 and Windows 11 for the Start Menu button.
-We have the answer but must warn you that it differs depending on which operating system you use.
+Here’s the answer:

 If you have Windows 10, the Start icon is not an icon per se.
 Instead of a classic ICO file, Windows 10 uses a PNG image file for the Start Menu button.
 You can find it in the following location: